Welcome to the ultimate guide to traveling on Megabus

 Megabus regularly changes its routes based on supply and demand, so check their website for the latest info.
 Years ago, there was a direct Chicago to Pittsburgh route, for instance, but they did away with that one.
-Now, making that journey appears to be impossible, as Megabus eliminated all service between Cleveland and Pittsburgh, meaning that there is no way to connect from the Midwest routes to the Northeast.
+Now, making that journey appears to be impossible, as Megabus eliminated all service between Cleveland and Pittsburgh, meaning that it’s more difficult to connect from the Midwest routes to the Northeast.